daviddao/awful-ai/README.md

 ---

-## Awful AI Research
+## Awful AI Award

-> Awful AI research shapes awful AI applications.
-This section gives out the *Awful AI Research award* for the most unethical research or event happening within the scientific community.
-Congratulations to AI researchers and companies for missing ethical guidelines.
+> Every year this section gives out the *Awful AI award* for the most unethical research or event happening within the scientific community and beyond.
+Congratulations to AI researchers, companies and media for missing ethical guidelines - and failing to provide moral guidelines.

 ### Winner 2020: Google Research & the AI Twitter Community